 - O: Vatican, Biblioteca Apostolica, Ottoboni collection, Greek manuscript 355, 14th-15th century

 You’ll notice from the links that many of these are available online.
 Click on them, and you’ll find yourself looking at the basis of the modern text.
 Some libraries are more proactive about digitising manuscripts than others.
 The Vatican has been making a big push to digitise as much as possible.
-Most institutions charge fees, because digitisation costs money, but often they’ll have a policy of making the digitised manuscript freely available online straight afterwards.
+Institutions do charge fees, because digitisation costs money, but some of them make the digitised manuscript freely available online straight afterwards.

 Our texts of Vergil and Homer can’t be based on copies from the poets’ own lifetimes, because no such copies have survived.
 But the texts have.
 Don’t go thinking that their convoluted history means we can’t trust that text: scribal copying has on the whole been reasonably faithful over the millennia.